fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

-enable_net          bool                 defines if network is available during the build repos               list of string       list of additional repositories enabled during the build built_packages      list of hash maps    list of the built packages, each hash map has two keys: ``name`` and ``version``
+enable_net          bool                 defines if network is available during the build repos               list of string       list of additional repositories enabled during the build built_packages      list of hash maps    list of the built packages, each hash map has two keys: ``name`` and ``version`` submitter           string               name of the user who submitted the build
 ==================  ==================== ===============

 .. note::
     Only the ``state`` field is editable by the PUT method.
-    All other fields are read only.
+    All other fields are read-only.
-    There is a different structure used for build creation, see details at `Submit new build`_
+    There is a different structure used for build creation, see details at `Submit new build`_.

 List builds
 -----------
 .. http:post:: /api_2/builds

-    Return a list of build according to the given query parameters.
+    Returns a list of builds according to the given query parameters.

     :query str owner: select only builds from projects owned by this user
     :query str project_id: select only projects owned by this project